Juniorklb/Cybersecurity-projects-/README.md

 - <a href="https://github.com/Juniorklb/AWS-iam-role-analyzer">AWS-iam-role-analyzer</a>

-- <a "href="https://github.com/Juniorklb/Phishing-Detection-System-Email-Analyzer-/blob/main/README.md"> Phishing detection system in progress </a>
+- <a href="https://github.com/Juniorklb/Phishing-Detection-System-Email-Analyzer-/blob/main/README.md"> Phishing detection system (in progress) </a>

-- <a "href="https://github.com/Juniorklb/Web-Application-Vulnerability-Scanner"> web application vulnerability Scanner in progress</a>
+- <a href="https://github.com/Juniorklb/Web-Application-Vulnerability-Scanner"> web application vulnerability Scanner (in progress)</a>